 A joint standing insurance committee will be composed of proportional representation from all employee groups and appropriate central office administrators.
-The committee will review insurance programs offered by the District, the premium schedules, and make recommendations for changes.
-The committee will report periodically to the Deputy Superintendent and the presidents of various employee groups.
+The committee will review state insurance program changes and annual open enrollment process and make recommendations for communication to employees.

-ARTICLE 23 TRANSFER AND REASSIGNMENT
+ARTICLE 23 | TRANSFER AND REASSIGNMENT

-Section 23.1 The District and Association recognize the desirability of making assignments that consider the interests and aspirations of employees.
+The District and Association recognize the desirability of making assignments that consider the interests and aspirations of employees.
 To this end, the District will make transfers and reassignments requested by employees in accordance with the provisions of this Article.
-In the event of a layoff, however, the voluntary transfer and reassignment procedures may be set aside
+In the event of a layoff, however, the voluntary transfer and reassignment procedures may be set aside.